AndrewLugg/GeoIP/README.md

 Simple PHP based GeoIP server that based off: https://github.com/fiorix/freegeoip

-This has a built in cron to update the database once per day.
+This has a built-in cron to update the database once per day.
 And it uses the PHP GeoIP C extension to improve response time.

-Container uses port 80 and can output the result in either JSON or XML
+Container uses port 80 by default and can output the result in either JSON or XML

 localhost:80/json/8.8.8.8
 ```